 Getting Started

 CutCue plans start at €29 per month.
-Every plan includes transcription, chapter detection, subtitles in the original language, and the demonetization check.
-Highlight detection and custom keywords are available from the Creator plan (€79/month) upward.
+Every plan includes transcription and chapter detection where supported for your workflow, transcript or caption-oriented outputs where supported, and the demonetization check where applicable.
+Highlight detection, chat peak analytics, stream event detection, and custom keywords are available from the Creator plan (€79/month) upward.
+Alert sound fingerprinting and priority processing are available in the Studio plan (€189/month).